voussoir/reddit/Prawtimestamps/README.md

     07 september 2015
     - fixed bug which allowed `livestream` to crash because `bot.refresh()` was outside of the trycatch.
+    11 november 2015
+    - created `offline_reading.py` which converts a timesearch database into a comment tree that can be rendered into HTML

 It's all fresh all smooth